/

 Check understanding with lightweight quizzes

-People forget most of what they read within 48 hours unless they actively recall it.
-Short quizzes after key onboarding content help people actually remember it — and they only work if they feel like a quick check-in, not an exam.
+People forget most of what they read within 48 hours unless something prompts them to recall it.
+Short quizzes after key onboarding content help with retention.
+Keep the tone light so they read as a check-in.

 Doozy quizzes attach directly to Track steps, so they fire automatically at the right time.
 Five to eight questions, delivered in Slack, covering the material from the past few days.